 And much like the vDSP functions we've looked at, there's a self-allocating version of the transform function that creates and returns the result's arrays for you.

+If you work with audio data, you may be familiar with biquadratic or biquad filtering.
 Biquad filters can be used to equalize audio to shape the frequency response, allowing you to, for example, remove either low or high frequencies.

+vDSP's biquad feature operates on single and multichannel signals, and uses a set of individual filter objects called sections.
 The filters are cascaded; that is, they are set up in a sequence and the entire signal passes through each filter in turn.

+The filters are defined by a series of coefficients that plug into the equation shown here.
+In this example, these values form a low pass filter; that is, a filter that reduces high frequencies.
+Here's the code using vDSP's classic API to create the biquad setup using the coefficients in the previous slide.
 And here's the code to apply that biquad filter to an array named signal, returning the result to an array named output.
 Let's look at the same functionality implemented with a new API.

+As you can see, the new API vastly simplifies the creation of the biquad structure.
 You simply pass the coefficients to the biquad initializer and specify the number of channels and sections.

 Applying the biquad filter to a signal is a single function call.